-In marketing research, as well as other forms of social, economic and business research metric data (a.k.a interval and ratio data) are king.
+In marketing research, as well as other forms of social, economic and business research, metric data analysis (a.k.a interval and ratio data) is king.
 Yet as we have seen in other posts there is much that can be done with their lesser kin (nominal and ordinal data).
 Our excitement as data analysts is piqued with interval and ratio data because they support a full range of statistical tests and transformations.

 There is a simple difference between interval and ratio data.
 Ratio data has a defined zero point.
 Income, height, weight, annual sales, market share, product defect rates, time to repurchase, unemployment rate, and crime rate are examples of ratio data where “zero” means just that.
 As an analyst you can say that a crime rate of 10% is twice that of 5% or annual sales of $2 million are 25% greater than $1.5 million.
 Ratio data can be transformed using logarithms, square roots, etc. to create ‘normal’ data, which is a requirement of certain statistical algorithms.

 Interval data lacks an absolute zero point, which makes direct comparisons of a magnitude not possible (e.g. A is twice as large as B).
 We can utilize averages and standard deviations with interval data but again are limited in our ability to reference magnitude.
 Speaking of intervals, there is a seasoned debate regarding psychometric scales and whether or not they are interval or ordinal data.
 Purists argue they are ordinal, but many marketing researchers have accepted them as interval, thus allowing the use of multivariate statistics.